wolfeng-db/wolfys_essentials/README.md

     - Somewhat lowered the number of drops from armor and weapon racks (though they still generate much more loot than default).
 - Embergem upgrades (edits from rt gameplay)
     - Removed the recipe for SKULLS AND RARE GEMS
+- Personal changes:
+    - Increased magic find bonus in golden chests and number of gold coins dropped.

 ### GEAR AND SPELLS
 - Extra Endgame Content